day8/re-frame-10x/docs/HyperlinkedInformation/UsingTheRepl.md

 be accessed from the REPL like any other part of your app.

-So, if we knew enough about the way `re-frame-10x` stored trace data, we could use the REPL to reach into the data structures whch store trace and access anythink we wanted.
+So, if we knew enough about the way `re-frame-10x` stored trace data, we could use the REPL to reach into its data structures and access anything we wanted.

-Let's flesh this concept out a bit.
+So, let's flesh this concept out a bit.
 Imagine that `re-frame-10x` supplied an API function called, say, `get-traced-result` in a namespace called, say, `day8.re-frame-10x`, then you could evaluate the following at the REPL:

 ```